staabm/staabm.github.io/_posts/2022-06-19-phpstan-dba-type-inference.md

 Without `phpstan-dba`, [PHPStan will error](https://phpstan.org/r/d61b9704-bea2-4881-b5d5-aab7c065765e):
 > Method HelloWorld::fetchUser() should return array{email: string, userid: string} but returns mixed.

-With the extension enabled, PHPStan is able to figure out the SQL query beeing executed and the used fetch-mode.
+With the extension enabled, PHPStan is able to figure out the SQL query being executed and the used fetch-mode.
 The information at hand is enough to built a proper return type for `$preparedStatement->fetch(\PDO::FETCH_ASSOC)` and therefore the above mentioned error no longer appears.

 Turned differently: In case this code will be changed in the future, because of `phpstan-dba` PHPStan is able to report errors, it could not catch otherwise: